You are here:

 Maybe.
 Grants are generally more competitive and have stricter requirements.
 Many grants are given out based on specific demographics and communities.
 Since grants are given out by a variety of non-profits, for-profit businesses, and local government entities, there is no centralized body within our office to track where, when, and to whom a grant might become available.

-Businesses seeking grants rather than loans are encouraged to check with their local government, the
+Businesses seeking grants rather than loans are encouraged to check with their local government, Business Oregon, the

 US Small Business Administration, and the business’s respective Chamber of Commerce to find out if grants are available.